imahrahim/ClicksForFicsProcess/content/posts/06_Network.md

 ---
 title: "Network"
 date: "2024-04-24"
-tags: ["design", "concept", "chatgpt", "p5", "d3", "procreate", "pinterest", "moodboard"]
+tags: ["design", "concept", "chatgpt", "p5", "d3", "procreate", "pinterest", "moodboard", "play"]
 social_image: "/media/wallpapperr10.png"
 description: "The design and concept of the network visualization."
 ---

 ![force-directed Network](/media/Netzwerk/NetworkMoodboard.png)

-### How to visualize Relationships?
+### How to Visualize Relationships?

 I repeatedly asked myself the question:
 *Are there other solutions besides networks to visually represent relationships?*